Precautions To Take When Using Drugs

 With regards to your medication:- Keep out of reach of children and animals.

-- Store your drugs in the container that was given to you by the pharmacist or nurse and make sure it is clearly labeled with your name.
+- Store your drugs in the container that was given to you by your health care provider and make sure it is clearly labeled with your name.

 - Store your drugs away from any food.